Simply LaKita

 • Garlic - 1 clove, minced fresh for the best aroma and flavor.

 • Pasta Sauce (jar) - 24 ounces of your favorite marinara or tomato basil sauce.
 Using a good jarred sauce is the shortcut that keeps this recipe weeknight-friendly.
-Try my homemade San Marzano pasta sauce.
+Try my Easy Homemade Pasta Sauce.

 For the Cheese Layer: